morelinq/MoreLINQ/README.md

 ### EquiZip

-Returns a projection of tuples, where the N-th tuple contains the N-th element from each of the argument sequences.
-An exception is thrown if the input sequences are of different lengths.
+Returns a sequence of projections, each projection is build from K elements.
+For the N-th projection, these K elements are those located at the N-th position of the K input sequences.
+The resulting sequence has the same length as the input sequences.
+If the input sequences are of different lengths, an exception is thrown.

 This method has 3 overloads.